mrjwei/portfolio/en/works/cafeleo-logo.md

 ![completed cafeleo logo design](/images/work-images/cafeleo.png)

-This is a logo designed for CougaraFC, a conceptual Premier League team.
+This is a logo designed for Cafe Leo, a conceptual cafe.
 ___

 ## Concept

-I want the new PL team to be tough and move swiftly, which is why I chose the image of a cougar, an animal that is characterized by its strength and swiftness.
+I love vetor graphics and at one time, I was obssessed with animal logo designs.
+This logo was created based on the image of a lion and has a symmetric shape which helps strike a visual balance.

+Inspired by organic and delicate medieval designs often seen in European countries like the UK, I carefully chose the color scheme and added some small decorations to the overall modern and simple design, to reflect the characteristics of classic designs.